 As discussed above, once we obtain the set of typical samples, we can effortlessly score new samples using the GP model.
 We next describe how to use Bayesian uncertainty to identify the typical samples.

-In our case, the typicity of a text sample depends on the surrogate model.
+In our case, the typicality of a text sample depends on the surrogate model.
 If the surrogate model can accurately predict the score for the sample, it should not be considered typical, and vice versa.
-However, relying on the ground-truth score to measure typicity is query-intensive, and hence impractical.
+However, relying on the ground-truth score to measure typicality is query-intensive, and hence impractical.

 Fortunately, in Bayesian methods, there is often a correlation between the model's prediction accuracy and uncertainty, with higher uncertainty implying lower accuracy~\cite{lakshminarayanan2017simple,maddox2019simple,deng2023bayesadapter}.
 This allows us to leverage the Bayesian uncertainty of the employed GP model to select typical samples sequentially.
 We should choose samples with high predictive uncertainty, i.e., samples the model is likely to predict inaccurately.
-Interestingly, such an uncertainty-based selection strategy has similarities with those used in active learning~\cite{gal2017deep, mohamadi2020deep}, indicating the soundness of our approach.
+Interestingly, such an uncertainty-based selection strategy has similarities with those employed in existing active learning approaches~\cite{gal2017deep, mohamadi2020deep}, highlighting the soundness of our approach.
 Our approach also resembles a Bayesian optimization program that finds points maximizing an acquisition function~\cite{snoek2012practical}.
 In our case, the acquisition contains only the uncertainty term.